R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/get_next_line/README.md

 #### C.1 tester.c

 A very simple program that provides confirmation that simultaneous line fetching from various files is possible.
-Additional tests, such as reading from the `stdin`, reading very short or very long lines, or `\n` *vs* non-`\n` ending files is up to the examiner.
+Additional tests, such as reading from the `stdin`, reading very short or very long lines, or behaviour from `'\n'` *vs* non-`'\n'` ending files is up to the examiner.

 #### C.2 test1.txt